The Magnolia Literacy Project

 “This is incredible history that all Mississippians should be proud of.”

-In discussing her choice to include Banner (rapper, actor, record producer, activist, and philanthropist), Perryman told the MLP that he, “represents the young, talented Black Jacksonian who is unrecognized and underrepresented.”
+In discussing her choice to include Banner (rapper, actor, record producer, activist, and philanthropist), Perryman told Literacy Shapers that he, “represents the young, talented Black Jacksonian who is unrecognized and underrepresented.”

 Although the four leaders profiled in Jackson Icons reflect Mississippi’s emerging culture of diversity, Perryman set out to capture unity while also highlighting each subject’s uniqueness.

-"Where unity is concerned, I specifically used similar abstract colors for all of them because I didn't want to focus on race, but instead on their collective influence on Mississippi's growth and vibrance."
+"Where unity is concerned, I specifically used similar abstract colors for all of them because I didn't want to focus on race, but instead on their collective influence on Mississippi's growth and vibrancy."

 Perryman illustrated each icon’s uniqueness by setting the images apart with a small touch of contrasting color, which signifies their exclusive mark on Mississippi’s culture.”